jonathanwoolf/CS120B/jwool003_customProject/jwool003_customProject/README.md

 Complexity:

-One LED matrix that displays your character and obstacles Two shift registers enabling additional colors and freeing up space on the microprocesser EEPROM stores the high score to the microprocesser even when powered off Special characters are output to the LCD and are created by writing to individual pixels
+One LED matrix that displays your character and obstacles Two shift registers enabling additional colors and freeing up space on the microprocessor EEPROM stores the high score to the microprocessor even when powered off Special characters are output to the LCD and are created by writing to individual pixels

 Bugs: